Part One: Setting Up a Microsoft Teams Tug in Tugger

 Once the report has been published, the following should be displayed.
 (First it will update on the publishing progress, before showing a link to the published report once it has completed.)

-Navigate to Power BI online to find your report or click on the link shown in the image above.
+Navigate to Power BI online to find your report or click on the link available in the dialogue shown in the image above.

 Part Four: Navigating to a Published Document in Power BI Online